lborophysics/DECTSim/docs/source/dev_guide/scatter.rst

 There are several functions involved in this method, but the main function is the following.

-.. function:: monte_carlo_scatter(xray_source, voxels, detector_obj, sfactor)
+.. function:: monte_carlo_scatter(xray_source, phantom, detector_obj, sfactor)

     :param xray_source: The source of xrays to be used to create the scatter.
-    :param voxels: The phantom that the rays will be scattered through.
+    :param phantom: The phantom that the rays will be scattered through.
     :param detector_obj: The detector that the rays will be scattered to.
     :param sfactor: A scatter factor used to customise the amount of rays traced and potentially scattered.

     :type xray_source: source
-    :type voxels: voxel_array
+    :type phantom: voxel_array
     :type detector_obj: detector
     :type sfactor: double